Living in Montréal

 What to do in Montreal

-The School residences can accommodate minor students.
-For older student, it is very easy to find affordable rent in Montreal especially near the School.
+The School residences can accommodate Circus & High School students.
+For other students, it is very easy to find affordable rent in Montreal especially near the School.
 Most appartments can be found on specified website or in the newspapers.
 Please note that in Quebec most leases are renewed on the first of July for a duration of one year, unless otherwise agreed upon with the landlord.

 Montreal, a city for students